 How could this relate to you?
 Consider the following scenarios:

 You are single and own two mares and a yearling.
 You also own a hobby farm where you keep your mares.
-You get married and your new husband helps to feed and care for the horses, does maintenance on the farm, and builds a shed for storing hay.
+You get married and your new spouse helps to feed and care for the horses, does maintenance on the farm, and builds a shed for storing hay.
 Each mare now has a foal at her side.
 You separate and are contacted by his divorce attorney.
-The attorney claims that your husband owns an interest in the yearling, the two foals, and the hobby farm.
+The attorney claims that your spouse owns an interest in the yearling, the two foals, and the hobby farm.

-Under Minnesota divorce laws, your husband may have a legitimate claim.
-Although you can prove that you owned the hobby farm, the mares, and the yearling prior to marriage, your husband may be able to claim that he has an ownership interest by virtue of his labor and resources which went into increasing the value of the property during the marriage.
+Under Minnesota divorce laws, your spouse may have a legitimate claim.
+Although you can prove that you owned the hobby farm, the mares, and the yearling prior to marriage, your spouse may be able to claim that he has an ownership interest by virtue of his labor and resources which went into increasing the value of the property during the marriage.
 Although the foals were born from mares owned by you prior to the marriage, the care of the mares, the supplies and facilities for the mares were contributed to during the marriage. (and perhaps the breedings) Property bought with money earned during the marriage is considered marital property and each spouse has an interest in that property no matter whose salary paid for the property during the marriage.

 How can you preserve that property for yourself?
 Prior to the marriage, you should enter into an antenuptial agreement (sometimes called a prenuptial agreement).
 This is a written agreement which spells out what property each of you own and what debts each of you owe prior to the marriage.
 The antenuptial goes on to state what would happen to that property and how that debt is accounted for if there is a divorce.
 (The antenuptial agreement can address other matters as well, but for purposes of this illustration, is limited to these property issues.)